futurulus/wiinaq/README.md

 The first time you run the script, you'll be prompted to set up your information on the Dropbox Apps website.

-To configure this as a daily job in OpenShift, run the setup script (from your local installation):
+To configure this as a recurring job in Heroku, run the setup script (from your local installation):

-    ./openshift_setup_dropbox
+    ./heroku_setup_dropbox

+Then create a (Scheduler task)[https://devcenter.heroku.com/articles/scheduler] to run `./backup` every so often.

 Bulk editing/adding
 ===================